CookieUzen/web-notes/_docs/bm/unit 3.md

 Although we can calculate a value for most assets, some assets have intangible value.

-Patents

-:   are legal protection that protects an invention for a set number of
+__Patents__ are legal protection that protects an invention for a set number of years.
-    years.

-Copyright

-:   are similar to patents, but for artistic works
+__Copyright__ are similar to patents, but for artistic works

-Brand

-:   is the brand image of a company
+__Brand__ is the brand image of a company

-Registered Trademark

-:   is a distinctive symbol of the company.
+__Registered Trademark__ is a distinctive symbol of the company.

-Goodwill

-:   is the difference between the purchasing price of a company and its
+__Goodwill__ is the difference between the purchasing price of a company and its net assets
-    net assets

 ## Depreciation